 Envy and self-seeking produce confusion, verse sixteen tells us.
 Evil lives in the state of envy and self-seeking, and that is not where we want to be as believers.
 The wisdom from the earth is sensual and demonic.
 The Vine’s Expository Dictionary says that to have that kind of wisdom is to be lead by an animalistic mind and to live and make decisions springing from corrupt desires and affections.

 Have you ever prayed for a promotion or a particular blessing in your life, yet you didn’t receive it?
-James 4:2-3 NKJV “You lust and do not have.
-You murder and covet and cannot obtain.
-You fight and war.
-Yet you do not have because you do not ask.
-3 You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.”
+James 4:2-3 “You crave and have not.
+You murder and you envy, yet you cannot get it.
+You fight and you wage war.
+You do not have because you do not ask.
+3 You ask and do not receive, because you ask with wrong motives so you may spend it on your passions.”
 Sometimes, we don’t get answers because we ask with the wrong motives.
 We aren’t asking with God’s glory in mind or for the benefit of others; we are asking selfishly.
 Those are prayers God will not answer.
 That is contrary to heavenly wisdom.
 God will often protect us from ourselves, He sees things we can’t, and He knows how our selfish motives can negatively impact us in the future.
 Yet, if we choose not to take His correction, He may let us have what we want and go through the hardship so that we will find our way back to true wisdom.